legacy-seismic-data/legacy-seismic-data.github.io/organizations/canada.md

 ## Data Availability
 35 mm films of seismograms of the CNSN for 1962-1986 were initially sent to the National Earthquake Center in Golden, Colorado.
 The films are now part of the collection stored at the Albuquerque Seismological Laboratory.
 Some of these stations were included in the efforts to scan WWSSN records (see [WWSSN](../organizations/wwssn)).

-Paper records have been maintained for this colleciton.
+Paper records have been maintained for this collection.

 Scans will be made avaialble through IRIS DMC.